matteo65/ZedmeeHash/README.md

 If the input values are composed of bytes of a narrow range of values, for example only alphanumeric or ASCII printable characters,
 you can further reduce collisions by choosing a suitable seed.
 If, on the other hand, the input values are absolutely random, the number of collisions is almost independent of the chosen seed.

+## Portability
+It is simple, straightforward and can be easily written in virtually any programming language; returns different hash values on Little Endian or Big Endian architectures, but the quality is identical.